Early days / 1996-2000

 - Open source ethos aligned with their own beliefs

 - Built in the same language as the SEO-CMS

 They forged ahead and began building WordPress websites exclusively.
 The SEO results continued to be excellent, and clients appreciated how user-friendly the new admin experience was.

 In 2016, Charlie and Roxanne began to take a step back, and Kieran and Tiffany, now married, took over the business.
-Today, Community Web Development has its own office in West Dennis, MA and services more than 150 clients in MA, NY and RI, primarily on Cape Cod, Nantucket and Martha’s Vineyard.
+Today, Community Web Development has its own office in West Dennis, MA and services more than 150 clients in MA, NY, NH and RI, but primarily on Cape Cod, Nantucket and Martha’s Vineyard.
 We retain our commitment to the education of our clients, empowering them to make great decisions for their online presence.

 We still remember everything that came before us, including our family values and a commitment to the Cape Cod community.
 Partner with us to join us on our journey.